st1s/fullstack-mac/README.md

 # fullstack-mac

-> Curated list of things to work on mac
+> Curated list of stuff to work on mac

 - Tools
  - xCode